opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

 49     Turning to the Defendant’s alternative contention that the claims procedure will be implied in law, I observe that such an implication must not be made lightly since once such term has been implied, such a term will be implied in _all future contracts of that particular type_ : see _Forefront_

-_Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ [2006] 1 SLR(R) 927 (at [42]).
+_Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 927</span> (at [42]).
 Besides its assertion in its defence that the claims procedure ought to be implied in law by virtue of the fact that the Sub-contract was priced at a lump sum, no further arguments were furnished by the Defendant.
 There is in my view, no reason to imply such a claims procedure in law where such matters would be more appropriately left to the freedom of the contracting parties.

 50     I find, therefore, that there was no claims procedure, as alleged by the Defendant, implied into the contract as condition precedent to payment.